stephenafamo/bob/website/docs/README.md

 When working with SQL databases, this can become frustrating because to truly test inserting a row in a table, we often have to insert other related data.
-Without dediecated tools for this, we end up never properly testing our data layer.
+Without dedicated tools for this, we end up never properly testing our data layer.

-Inspired by Ruby's factoryBot, **Bob** uses it's knowledge of your database schema to generate factories that offer many benefits:
+Inspired by Ruby's factoryBot, **Bob** uses its knowledge of your database schema to generate factories that offer many benefits:

 * Set base rules for how new objects are created, defaults are preset for required columns.